gabrielvc/dgm_anisotropic_grf/README.md

 # dgm_anisotropic_grf
-Repository for the paper "Predictive posterior sampling from non-stationnary Gaussian process priors via Diffusion models with application to climate data."
+Repository for the paper "Predictive posterior sampling from non-stationary Gaussian process priors via Diffusion models with application to climate data."

 ## Python